 1994-2003 - Continuation of the landscaping and building renovation program brings exciting changes to the campus each year, especially with the construction of Lee Tower Residence Hall.
 The expansion of the Extended University continues, with establishment of centers at Fort Polk (Louisiana) in 1993, Janesville (Wisconsin) in 1994, Fort Leavenworth (Kansas) in 1997, Jackson Barracks (Louisiana) in 2001, and Elkhorn (Wisconsin) in 2002.
 In 1995, North Central grants approval of the University's new graduate program.
 In 1999, with endorsement of North Central, degree programs are begun in Hong Kong, Malaysia, and Singapore, and in Vancouver, Canada.
 In the fall of 1999, a master's degree program is offered online.
 The new millennium is inaugurated with the acquisition of a new physical plant building and the construction of a recreational center on the Fayette campus.
 In 2003, centers open in Ankeny (Iowa) and Brooks City-Base (Texas).

-2004 - Two significant events mark the year: the announcement of a major gift by alumna Betty Andres to fund a new building, the Andres Center for Business and Education; and the inauguration of Dr. Alan G. Walker as the 20th President of the University.
+2004 — Alumna Betty Andres provides a gift to fund a new building, the Andres Center for Business and Education; and the Dr. Alan G. Walker is inaugurated as President of the University.

 2005 — The Andres Center is completed, and the University is accepted by the Higher Learning Commissions (North Central Association) into the Academic Quality Improvement Program (AQIP), which infuses the principles and benefits of continuous improvement into colleges and universities (www.aqip.org).
 After a two-year reclassifying phase of membership in NCAA Division II athletics, the University moves to active membership status and is welcomed into the Northern Sun intercollegiate Athletic Conference (NSIC).